-According to the American Academy Of Orthopaedic Surgeons, in 2010 there were roughly 10.4 million patient visits to doctors’ offices because of common knee injuries such as fractures, dislocations, sprains, and ligament tears.
+According to the American Academy Of Orthopaedic Surgeons, in 2010, there were roughly 10.4 million patient visits to doctors’ offices because of common knee injuries such as fractures, dislocations, sprains, and ligament tears.
 A knee injury is one of the most common reasons people see their doctors.
-The AAOS also notes that female athletes are more prone to knee injury than their male counterparts.
+The AAOS also notes that female athletes are more prone to knee injury than male counterparts.

 Before You Begin:

 1) The number-one secret for happy knees?
 Stay at a healthy weight.
 Every extra pound you gain puts about four additional pounds of pressure on your knees when you walk or take the stairs!